Apple's Art of Mysterious Convenience - The Mac Observer

 This struck a chord with me.
 That’s because, I believe, computer users are naturally process oriented.
 That is, action A begets result B. In turn, related action C begets desired, final result D. If we understand the implications of each successive action in a sequence, we get where we want to be with confidence in the result.

 But that process can be tedious and is often ripe for abstraction for the sake of convenience.
-After years of tedium, Apple often figures out a better, easier to get to the desired result.
+After years of tedium, Apple often figures out a better, easier way to get to the desired result.
 (A good example is iOS shortcuts.
 But, there, at least, we as users define the process to our own satisfaction.)

 When Apple invokes a mysterious sequence of automation or abstraction for us, we are, at first, taken aback.
 It’s convenient to be sure, but some may feel as if they’ve lost awareness and control of the process.
 There may even be competitive or security implications.